m0xsec/dailybytes/content/posts/arch/index.md

 $ genfstab -U /mnt >> /mnt/etc/fstab
 ```

-Now for the exciting part, lets `chroot` into our new linux install so we can do some additional configuration!
+Now for the exciting part, let's `chroot` into our new linux install so we can do some additional configuration!

 ## Chroot and System Configuration
 To `chroot` into the new linux install you will run the following command: